12.6 Persons of Interest Images

 - of sufficient quality so as to reduce the possibility of false matches;

-- watermarked with a unique reference number as a ‘Controlled Copy’;
+- watermarked or tamper evident labelled with a unique reference number as a ‘Controlled Copy’;

 - subject of formal cradle to grave distribution control; and

 - routinely reviewed and permanently deleted when retention can no longer be reasonably justified.

 Distribution must be strictly controlled and limited to the following:-

 - law enforcement agencies (police);